Like Anything Else, Unhealthy Behaviour is on a Spectrum.

 2: Go to a GP or other professional to begin to address underlying personal issues if there are any.

-3: Learn coping strategies for the management of our own stress
+3: Learn coping strategies for the management of our own issues.

 4: Learn about people in general; how we process emotional and cognitive information.

-5: Adopt strategies for the management of our thoughts and feelings
+5: Adopt strategies for the management of thoughts/feelings

 6: Use personal skills to begin relationship repair where possible

-8: Couples or individual coaching or counselling may also be of benefit.
+8: Coaching or counselling may also be of benefit.

 Addressing relationship issues and taking responsibility for our thoughts, words and deeds is often the hardest thing we will do.
 If it was easy, then more relationships would survive.

 Narcissism is a combined spectrum of behaviours and a person may not exhibit all of them right away.
-Often you are not aware when meeting and dating that there is even a problem as they can appear charming and can seem to ‘morph’ into what you are looking for in a relationship.
+Often you are not aware when meeting and dating that there is even a problem as they can appear very safe, charming and can seem to ‘morph’ into what you are looking for.
 But over time things change.
 No-one I know has said that they entered into a relationship to experience

 someone who is;